 Treatment for cervical cancer depends on several factors, such as the stage of the cancer, other health problems you may have and your preferences.
 Surgery, radiation, chemotherapy or a combination of the three may be used.

 Radiation therapy uses high-powered energy beams, such as X-rays or protons, to kill cancer cells.
-Radiation therapy may be used alone or with chemotherapy before surgery to shrink a tumor or after surgery to kill any remaining cancer cells.
+Radiation therapy is often combined with chemotherapy as the primary treatment for locally advanced cervical cancers.
+It can also be used after surgery if there's an increased risk that the cancer will come back.

 Radiation therapy can be given: